donghyunjlim/NBA_Analysis/docs/p01-proposal.md

 ### Abstract (Eric)
-Our data analysis project mainly focuses on the success and health of current and former NBA players, with emphasis on the 2021 season.
+Our data analysis project mainly focuses on the success and health of current and former NBA players, with emphasis on the 2021 season as well as the question, "What is the impact of a player's health on their performance?".
 To accomplish this we will analyze a multitude of player statistics, including but not limited to, All-Star Game appearances (to operationalize success), years played, and injuries, comparing seasonal and career longevity with overall player success.
 Finally, conducting this insightful analysis is important because it will help shed light on various real-world issues including the mental and physical health of athletes, along with modern day expectations on individual performance in professional basketball.

 ### Key words (Jason)
 * NBA stats summary